danishuzair/udacity_p2_continuous_control/Report.md

 For the regular and target networks, DDPG adds what is called "soft updates" over the update process used in Deep Q-Learning.
 In Deep Q-Learning, it was setup in such a way that every C steps the regular network overwrites the target network to get a new target network.
 With soft updates, instead of making an update every C steps, the target network is updated at every step by mixing in 0.01% of the regular weights into the weight of the target network.
 This has been proven to lead to faster convergence.

 ### 3. Neural network architecture and hyperparameters
 Both the actor and critic neural networks had the same basic structure.
-The architecture of those are as follows.
+The architecture of those are listed below.

+It has to be noted that in the initial attempts at "solving" the environment, a smaller neural network was used.
+This lead to very slow learning, and in many cases the average reward never exceeded 2.
+Initially, it was attempted to tune the hyperparameters such as buffer size, batch size, discounting factor, learning rates for the actor and the critic, along with introducing an epsilon-greedy action selection.
+None of these resulted in significant improvements to the reward obtained.
+Finally, it was decided to go back to the initial values of the above listed hyperparameters, and to try with a larger neural network, by increasing the number of dimensions of the second and third layers of the neural network, without adding any additional layers.
+This lead to marked improvements in the learning process, and it was able to "solve" the environment without tuning any other hyperparameters.

 The input to the neural network was the current state of the agent, which had a dimension of 33.
 The neural network had 3 layers, which each layer being fully connected.
 The details of the layers are as follows:
 - Layer 1: Fully connected - 33 dimension input, 512 dimension output, Relu activation function